zker-themes/sparanoid.com/_app/_posts/note/2015-10-16-http2-and-ecdsa-cipher-suites.md

 category: note
 ---

-If you're using a ECC certificate with HTTP/2, you may get the following error from Google Chrome:
+If you're using an ECC certificate with HTTP/2, you may get the following error from Google Chrome:

 ```
 ERR_SPDY_INADEQUATE_TRANSPORT_SECURITY